Ann Harriet Hughes

 Annie Harriet Hughes (1852 – 25 April 1910) was a Welsh language novelist, poet, and newspaper editor, who wrote and published three novels between 1905 and 1908, under the pen-name Gwyneth Vaughan.
+She was also a supporter of the temperance and women's suffrage movements.

 Early life

-Ann Harriet Hughes was born at Talsarnau in Merionethshire, the daughter of a miller, and had a basic school education at Llandecwyn.
+Ann Harriet Hughes was born at Talsarnau in Merionethshire, the daughter of miller Bennet Jones, and had a basic school education at Llandecwyn.
 In 1876 she married John Hughes Jones, a doctor in Clwt-y-bont, Caernarvon; but later dropped the "Jones" part of her surname.
 Ann lived in London and later in Treherbert and Clwt-y-bont.
 Left to bring up four children on her husband's death in 1902, she moved to Bangor, Gwynedd, and took up writing as a career.

 Career

-Hughes completed three novels, and a left a fourth unfinished work.
+Hughes completed three novels, and left a fourth unfinished work.
 She also edited Welsh versions of three of the works of the Scottish evangelist Henry Drummond and wrote verse in Welsh.
 She edited the woman's page in the Welsh Weekly (1892), Yr Eryr (1894–95) Y Cymro (1906–07).

+Hughes was also a supporter of the temperance, women's suffrage and Cymru Fydd movements, writing in 1897 that: